 A clean shave has become desirable in many social situations, workplaces and even clubhouses.
-(See: Kevin Youkilis, New York Yankees.)
-If you’re shaving frequently, it’s important to have a good routine.
-Robert Stuart, owner, groomer, and stylist at the Robert Stuart Salon in New York City, shared some of his expert tips on getting a flawless shave and—perhaps more importantly—how to clean up if your razor gets away from you.
+(New York Yankees, anyone?)
+And if you’re shaving frequently, it’s important to have a good routine.
+Robert Stuart, veteran groomer and stylist at Salons by JC, shares some expert tips on getting a flawless shave and—perhaps more importantly—how to clean up if your razor gets away from you.

 “If you feel like the razor is pulling against your stroke, it’s because the blade is dull,” says Stuart.
 “Generally speaking, you should replace your blade after four to five shaves.”